ErpNetDocs/tech/modules/financials/excise/setup.md

 # Initial Setup

-## 1. The measurement units codes should be defined acording the CL1 nomenclature
+## 1. The measurement units codes should be defined according the CL1 nomenclature

 ![image-20211209134740745](image-20211209134740745-16390593696201.png)